-Average claim closing rates have started to plateau in 2021 but remain lower than the immediate pre-pandemic period.
+Average claim closing rates have plateaued in 2021 and 2022 but remain lower than the immediate pre-pandemic period.

 Percent of Open Indemnity Claims Closed in Next Year

 The sharp decrease in 2020 claim frequency, excluding COVID-19 claims, was driven by the sharp economic downturn caused by the pandemic and stay-at-home orders.